cloudflare/terraform-provider-cloudflare/website/docs/d/access_groups.html.md

 ## Example Usage

-The example below matches all Access Groups that contain the word `example` and are currently `on`.
+The example below matches all Access Groups that are part of the `zone_id` `12345`.
+Access groups can also be looked up by `account_id`.
 The matched Access Groups are then returned as output.

 ```hcl
 data "cloudflare_access_groups" "test" {